retypeapp/retype/guides/linking.md

 ## Outside world

-Links to other websites are not mangled by retype, and URL tokens in the middle of URLs aren't replaced by Retype.
+Links to other websites are not manipulated by Retype, and URL tokens in the middle of URLs are not replaced by Retype.

 === Examples